-After Head Up 1 and 2 are completed to satisfaction of a Freefly Coach, a note must be made in the trainee's logbook with the Coach's signature.
-The trainee is then allowed to jump in groups larger than three in head Up position.
+After Head-up 1 and 2 are completed to satisfaction of a Freefly Coach, a note must be made in the trainee's logbook with the Coach's signature.
+The trainee is then allowed to jump in groups larger than three in head-up position.

-After Head up 1 is completed to the satisfaction of a Coach, a trainee can begin head Down jumps.
+After head-up 1 is completed to the satisfaction of a Coach, a trainee can begin head-down training table.

-8.6 Head Down
+8.6 Freefly RW Training Table - Head-Down

-Head Down 1 Linked head down exit.
+Head-Down 1 Linked head down exit.
 Break to face off with coach.